lordmilko/PrtgAPI/README.md

 Setting a *notification action* to `null` when adding or editing trigger parameters will cause the action to be set to the *empty notification action*.
 As a result of this, any notification action properties that are set when editing a notification trigger cannot be unset without creating a new object.

 Notification Triggers can also be removed from objects.
-Trigers can be removed either by specfying the the object ID/sub ID of the trigger, or a `NotificationTrigger` object retrieved from a previous call to `GetNotificationTriggers`
+Triggers can be removed either by specfying the the object ID/sub ID of the trigger, or a `NotificationTrigger` object retrieved from a previous call to `GetNotificationTriggers`

 ```c#
 client.RemoveNotificationTrigger(1234, 3);